-A native of Athens, Greece, Victoria Lyras received her training at the School of American Ballet under the guidance of Alexandra Danilova, Felia Doubrovska, Suki Schorer, Muriel Stuart and Stanley Williams.
-While studying at the School of American Ballet, Ms. Lyras performed children’s roles with the New York City Ballet.
-For her graduation performance, Ms. Lyras performed the role of the Polovetsian Girl in the Danilova/Balanchine staging of the Polovetsian Dances from Prince Igor.
+A native of Athens, Greece, Ms. Lyras received her training at the School of American Ballet under the guidance of Alexandra Danilova, Felia Doubrovska, Helene Dudin, Andrei Kramarevsky, Richard Rapp, Elise Reiman, Suki Schorer, Muriel Stuart, Antonina Tumkovsky and Stanley Williams.
+While studying at the School of American Ballet from 1967-1976, she performed numerous roles with the New York City Ballet.

-Upon graduation at age 17, Barbara Weisberger selected her for the Pennsylvania Ballet.
-During her association with the Pennsylvania Ballet, Ms. Lyras danced principal and/or soloist roles in the Balanchine repertoire: Concerto Barocco, Divertimento No. 15, Donizetti Variations, Pas de Dix, Raymonda Variations, Scotch Symphony, Stars and Stripes, Symphony in C, The Four Temperaments, Western Symphony, Who Cares? and Tarantella, in Benjamin Harkarvy’s Time Passed Summer, Madrigalesco and Grand Pas Espagnol, John Butler’s Carmina Burana, Pigtail and Competition Girl in David Lichine’s Graduation Ball, The Woman In His Past in Antony Tudor’s Jardin Aux Lilas, Emilia in Jose Limon’s The Moor’s Pavane, Paul Taylor’s Arden Court, Swanilda in Coppélia and created roles in Peter Anastos’ Domino, Lynne Taylor-Corbett’s Ordinary Rhythms, and Dane LaFontsee’s Underlight.
+At age 17, Barbara Weisberger selected her for the Pennsylvania Ballet where she rose through the ranks to soloist and principal dancer.
+During her association with the Pennsylvania Ballet, Ms. Lyras danced principal roles in the Balanchine repertoire: Stars and Stripes, Donizetti Variations, Divertimento No. 15, Western Symphony, Who Cares?, and Tarantella, in Benjamin Harkarvy’s Time Passed Summer, Madrigalesco and Grand Pas Espagnol, John Butler’s Carmina Burana, The Woman In His Past in Antony Tudor’s Jardin Aux Lilas, Emilia in Jose Limon’s The Moor’s Pavane, Paul Taylor’s Arden Court, Swanilda in Coppélia and created roles in Peter Anastos’ Domino, Lynne Taylor-Corbett’s Ordinary Rhythms, and Dane LaFontsee’s Underlight.
 Ms. Lyras also danced the roles of Snow Queen and Dew Drop in the Pennsylvania Ballet’s production of The Nutcracker.

-Ms. Lyras founded the Indianapolis School of Ballet in August 2006.
-Since opening, the Indianapolis School of Ballet has performed eight seasons of repertoire choreographed or staged by Ms. Lyras.
-The schools distinguished production of The Nutcracker includes the magnificent Victorian parlor from the Historic Morris-Butler House Museum in Indianapolis for its Act I Party Scene setting, Robert Rodham’s Snow Scene and the “Grand Pas de Deux” from Mr. Balanchine’s production of The Nutcracker.
+Ms. Lyras started the Indianapolis School of Ballet in August 2006.
+Since opening, the Indianapolis School of Ballet has performed 13 seasons of repertoire choreographed or staged by Ms. Lyras.
+The school’s distinguished production of The Nutcracker features the magnificent Victorian parlor from the Historic Morris-Butler House Museum in Indianapolis for its Act I Party Scene setting, Robert Rodham’s Snow Scene and has included the “Grand Pas de Deux” from Mr. Balanchine’s production of The Nutcracker.